hexdreamer/tesseract-build/README.md

 ## Write an app

+The library for Tesseract is written in C++, but we're going to use its C-API.
 If you're not familiar with the Tesseract C-API, here are the basics with figurative code samples.

 ### Tesseract API basis